 A study of laparoscopic (small slit) specialists found that those surgeons who played for more than three hours per week made 32% fewer errors during practice procedures compared to their non-gaming counterparts.

 Video games can help educators seek ways to supplement classroom teaching.
-The content of certain video games can encourage people to read and to research building their interest in history.
+The content of certain video games can encourage people to read and to research, building their interest in history.
 You’ll improve your memory and decision-making skills, making it so much easier to tackle stress and problems in the home and workplace.

 Share your thoughts in the comments section.
-Also, subscribe with us for more such interesting articles and stay tuned.
+Also, subscribe with us for more interesting articles and stay tuned.